-Less then a minute passed and the tea arrived in those drippy flip lid stainless steel pots.
+Less than a minute passed, and the tea arrived in those drippy flip lid stainless steel pots.
 The water was barely steaming and had a fizzy foam on top.
-I knew exactly what I was in for – stereotypical restaurant tea service (horrid).
-If you recall, these small pots would lose a third of their precious cargo on the tablecloth while you poured.
+I knew exactly what I was in for, stereotypical restaurant tea service (horrid).
+If you recall, these small pots will lose a third of their precious cargo on the tablecloth while you poured.
 It was ultimately a dismal failure from beginning to end.

 You may come back to this fine steakhouse for the Angus beef, but the whole tea experience is something best forgotten.

 However, I do not forget these things, and neither do a lot of my brethren.
 Because tea is probably the last item your palate will taste before leaving any dining establishment, chances are it will leave more of an impression on you than the two sides accompanying the main course, or even the main course itself.

 And sadly, this is where most chefs completely miss the boat.
 This is a squandered opportunity, a brief chance to raise the bar on a component of the dining experience that can leave an indelible impression.